|Research Center Hours

 This collection includes original documents, scrapbooks, account books, diaries, letters, school records and similar items pertaining to Jamestown, NY and the surrounding area, to local families, local businesses and local events.
 Appointments for using these items are recommended but researchers may be assisted if staff is available at the time of the visit.

 The photograph collection includes local scenes-businesses, residences, transportation, etc.- and local people.
 Appointments are recommended so that the staff can search for specific subjects before the researcher’s arrival.
-Contact the Fenton History Center for further information on services and fees and availability of specific subjects.
+Please contact the Fenton History Center in regard to the availability of specific subjects.
 Non-watermarked copies are available for sale for a fee of $10.